-There are quite a few brokerage firms to chose from as you’re learning how to open a brokerage account.
-TD Ameritrade, E*Trade, Fidelity, Robinhood, Charles Schwab and Interactive Brokers to name a few.
+There are quite a few brokerage firms to choose from as you’re learning how to open a brokerage account.
+TD Ameritrade, E*Trade, Fidelity, Robinhood, Charles Schwab, and Interactive Brokers to name a few.

 The first thing to consider when you want to open a brokerage account is what type of investor are you?
 Are you investing for retirement or will you be living off these investments?

 If you’re opening a cash account because you want that money now, you don’t get the tax breaks an IRA would have.
 Taxes on profits as well as dividends may apply.
 Although you can withdraw money from there any time you’d like.

 Cash accounts are also eligible for margin.
 As a result, margin lets you borrow money.

 If you want to short, a broker like Interactive brokers would be a good one to open an account with.
 Read our Interactive Brokers review.
 If you’re into options then TD Ameritrade, as well as Charles Schwab, is a great broker to consider.

 As stated earlier, the way you want to use your brokerage account will help to determine which firm to go with.
 There are many ways to profit and you may have to get approval for some, such as options.